tkaixinn/tp/docs/UserGuide.md

 ### Adding a note to existing persons: `addnote`

-Adds a cultural note to an existing contact.
+Adds a note to an existing contact.

 Format: `addnote name:NAME note:NOTE`